Arizona in Kazakhstan: Summer Intensive Russian and Eurasian Studies Program

 Please do not buy your airline tickets until you have received instructions from UA Study Abroad, as these dates may changes.

 The Department of Russian and Slavic Studies at the University of Arizona, in collaboration with SSRES (Summer School of Russian and Eurasian Studies), operates an intensive academic program at Nazarbayev University in Astana, Kazakhstan.
-The program offers students the chance to immerse themselves in the Russian language, experience the Kazakh language, and learn more about post-Soviet culture in the heart of Eurasia.
+The program offers students the chance to immerse themselves in the Russian language, experience the Kazakh language. and learn more about Kazakh culture.

 The main component of this program will be an intensive language studies.
 Students can choose from:

-- An eight-week course in Russian (with or without an elective course)
+- An eight-week course in Russian (with a 1 credit mandatory seminar)

-- An eight-week course in Kazakh (with or without an elective course)
+- An eight-week course in Kazakh (with a 1 credit mandatory seminar)

 Students are placed into appropriate levels of language instruction, based on the results of placement testing and according to their level of proficiency.
 Russian and Kazakh language courses are taught by professionals trained in current methodologies and experienced in teaching international students.